karstenlee10/Twitch_Stream_To_YouTube/README.md

 * Make a mode the use independent webdriver.exe
 * Using a different browers
 * Add Kick/Add YouTube??(Needed support on streamlink)

+<h2>🧐 Definition of the file</h2>

+google_auth_oauthlib/flow.py (EDIT FOR AUTOMATED REFRESH API KEY)

+blackscreen.mp4 (Plays when receive thind-party takedown notice or youtube disconnect and if config_tv.playvideo is True)

+check_tv.py (main process running api, brower automation, checking email and more)

+config_tv (A config file)

+countdriver.exe (Is a process to notify another script(same project but copy another to mult-stream to a channel) that chrome is using, so it won't crash chrome)

+ending.mp4 (Plays when receive no streams from Twitch API and if config_tv.playvideo is True)

+ffmpeg_api.exe (A process that notify relive_tv.py if the ffmpeg error then check if process is still here and the streamer is still live and restart the stream if the process is not here but the streamer is still live then it will exit itself)(Also a timer for 11hours and 50mins perventing the stream over 12 hours)

+logger_config.py (another script will import this as their logger)

+relive_tv.py (restreaming twitch stream to youtube and also save locally if config_tv.local_archive is True)

 <h2>💲 Donation</h2>